Big Strides Forward!

 It was clear from the responses that the route is an important asset for the island, highly valued by walkers and by businesses offering food and accommodation along the way (some reported that up to 50% of their customers are walkers following the Way).
 With this in mind the Trust formulated plans in consultation with landowners to bid for funds to improve the experience for users and maximize the benefit to the Island.

-With sensitive management and improved promotion, the Access Trust believe the Arran Coastal Way can fulfill its true potential as Scotland's finest circular coastal trail and is eagerly looking forward to the start of the project in May.
+With sensitive management and improved promotion, the Access Trust believe the Arran Coastal Way can fulfill its true potential as Scotland's finest circular coastal trail.

 Kildonan Stores having closed, you can now purchase provisions at Kildonan Hotel.